prematrix/hue-terminal/readme.md

-# Phillips HUE controller for Linux terminal
+# Philips HUE controller for Linux terminal

-A python3 written phillips hue lights controller for linux terminal
+A python3 written philips hue lights controller for linux terminal

 ## How to install?
 1. Install requirements.txt